RobotnikAutomation/rbcar_sim/rbcar_docker/README.md

 ./restart.sh
 ```

+# Docker Container

 ## Compile the Workspace
-If it is the first time you enter the container, run the following command.
+If it is the first time you enter the container, inside the container, run the following command.
 ```bash
 source /root/catkin_ws/rbcar_docker/install.sh
 ```

-# Execution
+## Start Simulation
 To run the simulation, inside the container, run the following command.
 ```bash
 source /root/catkin_ws/devel/setup.bash
 roslaunch rbcar_sim_bringup rbcar_complete.launch
 ```
+## Test Simulation
 To test the control system of the robot, inside the container, while the simulation is running, publish over the `/cmd_vel` topic.
 ```bash
 rostopic pub -r 20 /cmd_vel geometry_msgs/Twist "linear: